-When Councilors are speaking publicly about issues related to the Council's work, they must emphasize that they are speaking as an individual, not on behalf of the full Council.
-In practice, this means avoiding statements such as, "the Council determined" or "the Council believes", unless citing from a written, approved Council document.
+When Councilors are speaking publicly about issues related to the Council's work, they must emphasize that they are speaking as an individual, not on behalf of the Council.
+In practice, this means avoiding statements such as, "the Council determined" or "the Council believes", unless citing decisions from the Council, as reflected in meetings and approved documents.